 The Rezoning Process

-To better facilitate the process, we require petitioners to meet with Planning Division staff before submitting a rezoning application in order to discuss application requirements and consistency of the request with the comprehensive plan and the character of the surrounding area.
+To better facilitate the process, we ask that applicants contact Planning Division staff before submitting a rezoning application in order to discuss application requirements and consistency of the request with the comprehensive plan and the surrounding area.
+The steps below detail the rezoning process.

-- Applicant submits a signed application, site plan, deed, plat/survey, and filing fee;
+- Applicant submits a signed application, deed, plat/survey, sketch plan and fee;

 - Staff reviews the application for completeness;